brendanhasz/probflow/docs/user_guide.rst

 - How to :ref:`use a fit model to make predictions <predicting>`,
 - How to :ref:`evaluate <evaluating>` the performance of a fit model,
 - How to :ref:`inspect <inspecting>` a model's structure and the values of its fit parameters,
-- How to use several standard :ref:`ready_made_models` (e.g. linear regression, logistic regression, etc), and
+- How to use :ref:`ready_made_models` (e.g. linear regression, logistic regression, etc), and
-- :ref:`math` about how variational inference works (the type used by ProbFlow, at least).
+- :ref:`math` about how ProbFlow fits Bayesian models.